primus/omega-supreme/README.md

 server.listen(8080);
 ```

-There are various of options available, there are all optional but we highly
+There are various options available, they are all optional but we highly
 recommend to change the `password` and `username` options to something unique.
-The user name and password are used to authenticate the HTTP requests with the
+User name and password are used to authenticate the HTTP requests containing the
-broadcast information.
+information to bradcast.
 The following options can be configured:

 - **method**: HTTP method we should respond to, defaults to `PUT`.
 - **password**: Password for basic authorization, defaults to `supreme`.